-Figure B13 to Figure B15 shows the cross-sectional implications of a shock to the wood price.
-These cross-sectional responses are also qualitatively similar to that of our baseline model but can differ quantitatively, often substantially.
-For example, in response to a wood price shock, the "Machinery" sector (sector 13) quantity response on impact is around 0.66%, while it is 0.77% when the shocked sector price is Mining, a 0.11 percentage point difference.
-Here, the quantity response of the Machinery sector reacts more when the shock is to the mining sector price.
-In contrast, the "Inland Transport" sector (sector 23) quantity response is 0.71% when we shock the wood sector price and it is 0.66% when we shock the Mining sector price (see Figure B15).
-In this case, gross output in the Inland Transport sector reacts more when the shock is to the wood sector price.
+Figure B14 to Figure B16 shows the cross-sectional implications of a shock to the wood and cork sector price.
+These cross-sectional responses are also qualitatively similar to our baseline model but can differ quantitatively, often substantially.
+For example, in response to a wood and cork sector price shock, the machinery sector (sector 13) quantity response on impact is around 0.41%, while it is 0.47% when the shocked sector price is mining, a 0.06 percentage point difference.
+Here, the quantity response of the machinery sector reacts more when the shock is to the mining sector price.
+In contrast, the inland transport sector (sector 23) quantity response is 0.42% when we shock the wood and cork sector price, and it is 0.39% when we shock the mining sector price (see Figure B16).
+In this case, gross output in the inland transport sector reacts more when the shock is to the wood and cork sector price.

-Overall, these exercises suggest it is not the size of the sector that determines the aggregate and cross-sectional responses of quantities and prices but rather the production network structure economy as our tractable model already highlighted.
+Overall, these exercises suggest that sectoral size does not determine the aggregate and cross-sectional responses of quantities and prices.
+Rather, it is the production network structure economy, as our tractable model has already highlighted.